RBS must tackle capital issues before share sale: UKFI

 RBS, 81 percent owned by taxpayers, said earlier in November it would create an internal “bad bank” to fence off its riskiest assets, part of a raft of measures designed to heal its relationship with the government and speed up its eventual privatization.

-“The new plan will enable reprivatisation at least on the timetable that would have been achieved otherwise, and possibly scope to act a little faster,” Leigh-Pemberton said, adding that it was too early to say when a sale might take place.
+“The new plan will enable reprivatisation at least on the timetable that would have been achieved otherwise, and possibly scope to act a little faster,” Leigh-Pemberton said.

-Outgoing UKFI chairman Robin Budenberg told the committee that a sale of the government’s shares in RBS had not been a serious prospect at any time in the past two years.

-Looking to illustrate UKFI’s independence, Budenberg said UK Finance Minister George Osborne had proposed steeper cuts in bankers’ bonuses than were “commercially acceptable” at RBS and Lloyds, but the agency had intervened to limit the reductions.

 Britain’s financial regulator said in June that RBS had a capital shortfall of 13.6 billion pounds, the biggest of any UK bank.
 McEwan sees its restructuring plan as part of a process of reshaping the bank to remove all concerns around its capital strength within the next 2 to 3 years.